 Processing Cardboard in a Hammer Mill

 With other biomass such as wood and straws, the hammers hit the material and smash it into smaller particles that then pass through the 5mm screen.
 Cardboard is a soft material made of long thin wood fibres.
 So the hammers are not able to smash the material, it tears into the material and breaks the fibres apart.
-However, the hammer mill in doing so also generates a static charge, which means the end result is a very fluffy mass!
+However, the hammer mill in doing this also generates a static charge, which means the end result is a very fluffy mass of material!

-Are Flat Die or Ring Die Pellet Mills best for Cardboard Pellets?
+Are Flat Die or Ring Die Pellet Mills Best for Making Cardboard Pellets?

 I’ve tried making cardboard in both flat die and ring die pellet mills.
 Milled or shredded cardboard is quite a light material, it doesn’t flow well through transfer augers.
 Therefore this is actually a scenario where a simple flat die pellet mill can actually perform better than a ring die pellet mill for making cardboard pellets.